Your Own Happiness: BRZ Type RA 2022 Spec

 • Make power with 93 Octane

-After a six-month search for a gently used Crystal White Pearl Kouki (2017-2020) BRZ or 86, I found one on the Subaru Certified Pre-Owned web portal in Annapolis Subaru.
+After a six-month search for a used Crystal White Pearl Kouki (2017-2020) BRZ or 86, I found one on the Subaru Certified Pre-Owned web portal in Annapolis Subaru.
 I called them and immediately put down a deposit.
 I rented a car and drove 11 hours on a Friday night, starting at 10pm, arriving at 9am Saturday morning.
 The car was in great condition, and lucky for me, this was just before COVID-19 caused used-car prices to skyrocket.

 2017 Subaru BRZ Type RA at Palmer Motorsports Park.
 Photo by Robert Badar.